 Tip!
-Remember, ovens temperatures vary so check the internal temperature of the rolls to check for doneness.
+Remember, oven temperatures vary so check the internal temperature of the rolls to check for doneness.
 The dinner rolls should reach 210º F in the center.
-Also, if the rolls are browning too fast, cover with aluminum foil until the rest of the bread catches up.
+Also, if the rolls are browning too fast, cover them with aluminum foil until the rest of the bread catches up.

 Pull Apart Gluten-Free Dinner Rolls